jhucsf/spring2020/assign/assign04.md

 };
 ```

 Once the driver program has discovered and loaded the plugins, it should determine which command was specified, and carry out the command.

 The `list` command should iterate through the plugins and use the `get_plugin_name` and `get_plugin_desc` commands to get the name and short description of each available plugin.

-The `exec` command should load the specified input image (using `img_read_png`), pass any command line arguments (past the input and output filenames) to the plugin's `parse_arguments` function to produce an argument object, call the plugin's `transform_image` function to perform the image transformation (passing the argument object returned by `parse_arguments`), and then save the resulting image to the named output file (using `img_write_png`).
+The `exec` command should find a plugin whose name matches the specified plugin name, load the specified input image (using `img_read_png`), pass any command line arguments (past the input and output filenames) to the plugin's `parse_arguments` function to produce an argument object, call the plugin's `transform_image` function to perform the image transformation (passing the argument object returned by `parse_arguments`), and then save the resulting image to the named output file (using `img_write_png`).

 **Important**: The driver program must contain the functions defined in `image.c` and `pnglite.c`.
 Also: